crate/services-docs/docs/reference/overview.rst

 Import from Azure Blob Storage Container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Importing from Azure Storage Containers is also supported.
-In this case, the
-secret consists of a secret name, an Azure Storage Connection string or an
-Azure SAS Token URL.

-There is an option to import data from a private Azure Blob Storage container
-using a stored secret.
-Secret can be added by an admin user at the organization
+Importing data from private Azure Blob Storage containers is possible using a stored secret, which includes a secret name and either an Azure Storage Connection string or an Azure SAS Token URL.
+An admin user at the organization level can add this secret.
-level.

 You can specify a secret, a container, a table and a path in the form
 `/folder/my_file.parquet`